Bright colors and a whimsical atmosphere await small groups at Chicago boutique hotel Kimpton Hotel Monaco

 The best thing about the Monaco is its location overlooking Wacker Drive and the Chicago River.
 Wake up and watch the tour boats and water taxis cruise by the Marina City towers and sleek Trump International Hotel & Tower, the second tallest building in the city.
 Many guest rooms have curtained-off bay windows that provide the perfect perch for watching the action below.
 These cozy nooks, or “meditation stations,” are fitted with a black-and-white, mattress-like cushion and two gold-and-turquoise pillows.
 I even considered taking a nap there.

-The Monaco’s 224 guest rooms were all renovated earlier this year.
-Amenities include a 37” flat-screen TV and zebra- or leopard-print bathrobes in the closet.
+Amenities of the 224 rooms include a 37” flat-screen TV and zebra- or leopard-print bathrobes in the closet.
 A vase with a live bamboo shoot adorns the desk.

 The large bathrooms feature an expansive granite counter, lighted makeup mirror and a plush white terrycloth shower curtain with a Hotel Monaco fabric insignia sewn in.